keichi/binary-parser/README.md

   numbers and so on).
 If `assert` is a `string` or `number`, the actual parsed result will be compared with it with `===` (strict equality check), and an exception is thrown if they mismatch.
-On the other hand, if `assert` is a function, that function is executed with one argument (parsed result) and if it returns false, an exception is thrown.
+On the other hand, if `assert` is a function, that function is executed with one argument (the parsed result) and if it returns false, an exception is thrown.

     ```javascript
     // simple maginc number validation